-By Lee Oskar.
-Though our harmonica tool kit is not currently available for purchase, we have made this informative guide available for your use.
-Many of the steps outlined in this maintenance guide can be performed with a ‘rotary’ tool, files, and a Phillips #1 screwdriver with a large handle, for easy assembly, disassembly.
+Presented by Lee Oskar.
+Though the Lee Oskar Harmonica Tool Kit is currently discontinued at this time, we do hope to have new Tool Kit out as soon as possible apoteksv.se.
+To assist you, we have made this informative guide available for your use.
+Many of the steps outlined in this maintenance guide can be performed with a generic ‘rotary’ tool, files, and a Phillips #1 screwdriver with a large handle, for easy assembly, disassembly.

 Get a fast hold on the fundamentals of playing Lee Oskar Harmonicas along with other instruments.
 This QuickGuide booklet gives you a head start, and is a companion guide to our educational website LeeOskarQuickGuide.com .
 Feel free to download and/or print the PDF above.

 While we have endeavored to provide complete, in-depth information about our products on our Web Site, we cannot possibly answer every question on the subjects of harmonica and harmonica playing.
 Below we have provided a list of links for those who are interested in the further exploration of these subjects.
 Also, in the event that you are unable to locate a retail outlet in your area that carries our products, we have provided a list of places on the net where our harmonicas are available for direct purchase.

 Harmonicas are not exchangeable, refundable, or serviceable by retail stores due to health regulations.
 Once a harmonica has been played by any person or removed from a store (purchased), it is considered to be used merchandise, and must be returned to the manufacturer by the purchaser for warranty service.